New Connection Information

 - What fixtures are present?

 - What are their values given by the Uniform Plumbing Code (UPC) or the International Plumbing Code (IPC)?
-For example, a bathroom sink has a count of 1, and a dishwasher has a count of 4.
-Values vary depending upon the intended use of the fixture: will it be used generally throughout the day, or used very heavily for a short period of time, such as a toilet in a theater during intermission?
+For example, a bathroom sink has a count of 0.7, and a dishwasher has a count of 1.4.
+Values vary depending upon the intended use of the fixture, for multi-dwelling & commercial properties only.

 - Are there fixtures not included in the first UPC table?
 If so, use the gallons per minute demand of each of these fixtures to assign it a fixture count.
 This can be done using a second UPC table.